PresidenteGomez/personal-site/README.md

     - Let's Connect
 - Add pictures to backgrounds (temp) w/ parallax like affect
 - Bootstrap UI
-- Refine Look of Pages
+- Refine look of pages

 ### Prerequisites

-Link to software that is required to install the app (e.g. node).
+Link to software that is required to install/run the app.

 - [Node.js](https://nodejs.org/en/)
 - [Bootstrap](https://getbootstrap.com/)